Khairul Idham Pawi

-Khairul Idham Pawi (born 20 September 1998) is a Malaysian motorcycle racer.
+Dato' Khairul Idham Pawi (born 20 September 1998) is a Malaysian motorcycle racer.
 He is the youngest non-European to win a Grand Prix, accomplishing this feat in the Argentine race of the 2016 Moto3 World Championship, aged just 17.

 Career

 Moto3 World Championship

-He made his Grand Prix debut as wildcard at the 2015 Aragon motorcycle Grand Prix, entered by Honda Team Asia, where he finished the race in 25th place.
+Pawi made his Grand Prix debut as wildcard at the 2015 Aragon motorcycle Grand Prix, entered by Honda Team Asia, where he finished the race in 25th place.

 In 2016, Pawi made his full-time debut in the 2016 Moto3 World Championship, once again riding the Honda of Honda Team Asia, alongside Japanese rider Hiroki Ono.
 Pawi won the second Grand Prix of the season in a wet Argentina race, becoming the youngest non-European rider to win a race, aged 17.
 Later in the season at the German Grand Prix, Pawi started from only 20th on the grid, but established himself as a wet-weather specialist, as he charged through to lead after just six laps.
 He took the win by over 11 seconds from Andrea Locatelli, moving up to 10th in the rider's standings.
 He finished the year 19th in the championship, with 62 points.